1. Decide what you need for your bathroom remodel

 The location and size of your bathroom will affect the choices that are available. ’With limited space, consider made-to-measure products,’ says David Smith.
 ‘Where there are height restrictions, use a bespoke glazing company.
 They will template the space and know how to provide easy entry to the shower, and so water doesn’t splash out.’

-Bathroom suite and installation
+Bathroom suite and installation cost:

 The specification of the suite or individual pieces will have a big influence on your final costs, whereas plumbing costs will be much the same whether you choose a less expensive bath, basin and WC or designer fittings.
 However, if you are refitting an existing bathroom, remember that your final costs will also be influenced by the layout.